Skip to content

 skyway_nodetypes --account=your-gcp-account

 To submit jobs to cloud, you must specify a type of virtual machine (VM) by the option --constraint=[VM Type].
-The VM types currently supported through Skyway can be found in the table below.
-You can also get an up-to-date listing of the machine types by running command sinfo-node-types on a skyway login node.
+For instance, the AWS VM types currently available through Skyway can be found in the table below.
+Other VM types will be included per requests.

 VM Type